7 Daily Habits That Are Ruining Your Eyesight

 Computer Vision Syndrome can be treated in two main ways: a special lens prescription for those who are required to do excessive computer work or through vision-enhancing eye vitamins.

 To prevent this syndrome, it is important to keep the computer screen 15 to 20 percent below your eye level and reduce glare as best as possible.
-This would mean working in a space with dimmed lighting and minimal sunlight (which can be achieved with using blinds or window curtains).
+This would mean working in a space with dimmed lighting and minimal sunlight (which can be achieved by using blinds or window curtains).

 3. Cell Phone Light

-Cellphones are another technology everyone is guilty of using excessively.
-The blue light from your cellphone can cause blurred vision, eyestrain and dry eyes.
-This can be avoided by dimming your screen light, increasing the font size and blinking more often while staring at the screen.
+Cell phones are another technology everyone is guilty of using excessively.
+The blue light from your cellphone can cause blurred vision, eyestrain, and dry eyes.
+This can be avoided by dimming your screen light, increasing the font size, and blinking more often while staring at the screen.

 4. Sunlight